mathieureguer/drawbotgrid/README.md

 ## RowGrid

 `RowGrid((x, y, h, w), subdivisions=8, gutter=10)` divides the page in a given number of rows, separated by a gutter, making it easy to retrieve absolute y coordinates within the page.
-It works the same as `ColumnGrid` but for horizontal rows.
+It works like `ColumnGrid` but for horizontal rows.

 ```python